 A Note to Teachers...

-Here Comes Ingo offers a beautifully crafted visual space for children to try their hand on becoming storytellers on their own right instead of simply perusing the book.
-Seeped in Disney-like colors, each illustration is an open invitation to expand on the story's message of encouraging inclusivity and open-mindness while at the same time acknowledging that things can be confusing and "not getting" something at first glance is perfectly acceptable.
+Steeped in vibrant, saturated colors, each illustration is an open invitation to expand on the story's message of inclusivity and open-mindness, while also acknowledging that life can be confusing, and that not understanding something at first glance is perfectly acceptable.

-Ideal for kindergarten and grade school children, this book may prove a precious help for parents, caregivers and especially teachers who seek out opportunities for art projects, creative writing and other education avenues that grip young readers' imagination while teaching them valuable lessons about:
+Ideal for preschool, kindergarten, and grade school children, this book will prove a precious resource for parents and teachers seeking art projects, creative writing, and other education avenues that grip young readers' imaginations while teaching them valuable lessons about:

 - Comprehension: what do you think is happening?

 - Predicting: what do you think will happen next?

 - Sequencing: what happened first?
 Next?
 Last?

 Thank you for being an educator; you are truly changing the world each and every day.